-Most commonly the residence is filled in as the hospital’s address (not your own personal address).
+The residence is typically the hospital’saddress (not your own personal address).

-If the patient died in hospital, document the consultant’s name on the little line at the bottom of the certificate (easily missed).
+If the patient died in hospital, document the consultant’sname on the little line at the bottom of the certificate (this is easily missed).

 You need to document the patient’s name, the cause of death (Part 1) and conditions potentially contributing to death (Part 2).

 You also need to document your personal details again.